Karado: The Kung Fu Flash: Plot

 Running off to inform the others, Ah Lung finds his brother and more thugs not far from Tiger's getaway boat, but they still don't see eye to eye and have a knife fight before Ah Lung can explain what has occurred.
 Once the fight ends, which results in some goons being killed, Ah Lung lets Man Ho know that their mother was recently murdered by Tiger, vowing to seek revenge.
 Ah Lung walks away from his brother, disowning him for following Tiger, and Man Ho begins sobbing, finally realising that he was on the wrong side all along.
 But Tiger and his men soon show up, and when Man Ho berates his boss over his mother's murder, the villains impose their physical will on him.
 When Ah Lung returns several minutes later to see that his brother is being beaten up by Tiger and his followers, he leaps into action, and helps him in combating their arch rivals.
 Lao Byu is also strangled by Ah Lung, with a whip.

-Unfortunately, Man Ho is killed after suffering stab wounds from the thug who shot his mother.
+Man Ho is killed after suffering stab wounds from the thug who shot his mother.
 This only enrages Ah Lung even more.
 Ah Lung chases after Tiger and finishes off several more henchmen, before battling Tiger's last major heavy, Fung Hung.

 Monkey and Kong Hoi run down the beach to assist Ah Lung in fighting Tiger, but are outmatched by him, with Monkey being severely injured and Kong Hoi beaten to death.
 Tiger makes it to the boat, while Ah Lung is fighting Fung Hung.
 Once Ah Lung finishes off Fung Hung, he sees that Monkey is laying on the sand nearby, barely alive.
-Monkey returns the weapons Ah Lung gave to him, and tells him not to let Tiger escape, before passing away.
+Monkey returns the weapons Ah Lung gave to him, and tells him not to let Tiger escape, before dying.

 Ah Lung pole vaults onto Tiger's boat, and deals with all of Tiger's remaining guards with his nunchucks, before facing Tiger one-on-one.

 After an exhausting and bloody battle, which sees Tiger trying to kill Ah Lung with the boat's anchor, and then ascending and descending the mast in an attempt to stall his defeat, Ah Lung finally kicks Tiger off the ship, to an uncertain fate.
 Although hereby finally avenging the deaths of his family members, as well as his friends.